vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/vRA 8.x/Components/Content Policies.md

 #### Importing
-When importing a policy, it is matched by its `id`.
+When importing policies, files are read form the filesystem, and the content.yml filter is by filename.
+All non-hidden files are read from the folder, and if the name of the file, without the extension matches the list in content.yml, the policy will be imported.
+The filename is only important for filtering.
+Actual policy fields are read from the file contents.
 If there is a policy with the same id on the server, an update will be performed.
-Otherwise, the policy will be created instead.
+Otherwise, the policy will be created instead, using the same id, that is found in the file.
 On import the organization will be changed to match the receiving organization.
-Project Id will also be changed , but only if present, and if the organization has also been changed.
+Project Id will also be changed, but only if present, and if the organization has also been changed.

 #### Exporting
 When exporting a policy, a json file will be created on the filesystem.
 The filename will be the policyName[-index].json.
 Index will be added only if there are multiple policies with the same name.
 ### Known Issues
  * Multitenancy Currently not supported.